-I encourage all members to participate in Silver Spring Camera Club Images.
-This will be a fun and interesting way to improve our photographic skills and give us the motivation to shoot more pictures.
-This forum is also a great way to interact and share ideas with other SSCC members by commenting on photos.
-We will be using Flickr as the online area for SSCC members to post images into this Flickr group.
+We will be using Flickr as the online area for SSCC members to post images into the SSCC Flickr group.
 Everyone in the world, as well as all members of the club will be able to view the images as well as have the opportunity to leave comments.
-However, only approved members (you) will have the ability to upload
+However, only SSCC members will have the ability to upload images to the group image pool.
+This is an opportunity for all members to share images with the world, get feedback and have a discussion about your pictures.